-Important note: If feelings of sadness and depression persist over a long period or deepen to the point where they are seriously impairing your life, talk to a doctor as soon as possible.
-Occasional melancholy may be part of normal human experience, but prolonged periods of depression indicate a serious condition that deserves proper review and treatment by a medical professional.
+Important note: If feelings of sadness and depression persist over a long period or deepen to the point where they are impairing your life, talk to a doctor as soon as possible.
+Occasional melancholy may be part of being human, but prolonged periods of depression indicate a serious condition that deserves proper treatment by a medical professional.

 - Take a warm bath or shower.

 - Write in a gratitude journal.*

 - Read a printed book.

 - Get pressing tasks off your mind by making a to-do list for tomorrow.

 * This blog is reader-supported.
 If you buy through my links, I may earn a small commission.

 Too much sleep can leave you feeling lethargic.
 When you finally do get up, you may feel that you've wasted the best part of the day, which depletes your energy and purposefulness even further.

 In general, if you're sleeping over nine hours per night on a consistent basis, you may be getting too much sleep.
 Underlying medical conditions aside, how can you insure that you hit the 7 to 9 hour recommended level?

 - Set a very loud alarm at the nine hour mark, and put it across the room so you can't just hit the snooze button.